 Hygiene and self-care decline — what it means and what to do

 You arrive for a visit and your parent is still in their pajamas at three in the afternoon.
 The pajamas are the same ones they were wearing last week when you were here.
 There's a stain on the front that looks like it's been there for days.
 When you hug them, you notice they smell sour.
-Not like sweat, but like something else.
-Like someone who hasn't showered in a while.
+Not like sweat, but like someone who hasn't showered in a while.
 You know your parent.
 You know they used to shower every day, sometimes twice a day if they'd been out in the heat.
 This is not like them.

 These observations feel small and maybe a little indelicate to mention.
-Certainly you don't want to shame your parent by pointing out that they smell or that they're wearing dirty clothes.
+You don't want to shame your parent by pointing out that they smell or that they're wearing dirty clothes.
 You might convince yourself that everyone has lazy days, that your parent is just going through a phase, that it will pass.
 But this kind of decline doesn't usually pass on its own.
 It's usually a sign that something has shifted, and understanding what that something is matters.

 Cleanliness as a Marker